What are some common employment struggles that newcomers face?

 If you have colleagues you trust, start by talking to them about the problems you're facing to see if they're going through the same thing or if they have any advice.

-You should also reach out to an agency organization that helps workers' learn about their rights and get employment justice.
+You should also contact an agency or organization that helps workers learn about their rights and get employment justice.

 KEYS Job Centre has created a list of resources for employment support:

 Responsible for representing the public interest and holding the Government of Canada to account on matters related to human rights.

 Toll Free: 1-888-214-1090

 Not-for-profit organization, conducts and shares research to promote, protect and improve the health and safety of workers in Canada.

 Free advice on filing complaints and representation at mediations and hearings before the OLRB.
 You can visit their website to see their contact information.

 The OHRC works to promote, protect and advance human rights through research, public education, targeted legal action and policy development.

 TTY (Toll Free) 1-800-308-5561